AlGoulas/predict_network/README.md

 # Data

-The data are freely available from the following publication and the references publications and repositoires therein:
+The data are freely available from the following publication and the references publications and repositories therein:
 Goulas A, Majka P, Rosa MGP, Hilgetag CC (2019) A blueprint of mammalian cortical connectomes.
 PLoS Biol 17(3): e2005346. https://doi.org/10.1371/journal.pbio.2005346